 Well done on recording your new professional voicemail greeting with script!
 Remember that you can update it again in a few months time.
-I recommend you open your online diary, choose a date 4 months from now and type in – Update Voicemail Greeting with Speech Active’s video on recording a professional voicemail greeting.
+I recommend you open your online diary, choose a date 4 months from now and type in – Update Voicemail Greeting with Speech Active’s Video.
 Your listening skills and pronunciation will be even better than they are now.
 Especially if you continue your improvement with one of our tailored online English Pronunciation & Fluency Courses.

-Key take-aways from this video on How To Make Voicemail Greeting in English are:
+Key Take-Aways from this Video on How To Make Voicemail Greeting in English:

 - if you’re living in an English-speaking country and you’re looking for a job or already working it’s essential to have a clear professional voicemail greeting.
 See why you need a clear professional voicemail greeting here.